Tobermory Cruise with a Baby or Toddler (2023)

 None of the cruise options I’ve seen offer any drinks or snacks, so you’ll need to be sure to bring anything your little one might need.

-Things to Bring on a Tobermory boat cruise:
+Things to Bring on a Tobermory Boat Cruise:

 - A good sunscreen (even the shaded areas on the boat can get pretty sunny)